ambiernat/visualisations_scripts/README.md

 <div align="justify">
   This is a Python script enhancing the exploratory data analysis for machine learning projects.
 It returns the types of columns within the dataframe, allowing to either adjust preprocessing methods for various types or fix the type if it is wrong.

+  The IPython notebook includes use case demos of scripts in this folder just for reference

 </div>

 <div align="center">